“Absolutely Full of Life”

 Sara Arnold was born on January 27, 1900 to Vladan Medved and Terezia Novak in Zariecie, Slovakia.
 Vlad and Terezia immigrated to the United States in 1904 and settled in the Pilsen area of Chicago.
 Vlad found a job as a machine operator at Western Shade Co. and worked there until he died in 1925, whereupon, as a tribute to him, Western Shade shut down Vlad’s machine and draped it in a black cloth for one whole day, a testimony to his hard work and ingenuity.
 Terezia was left to care for their nine children: Vincent, Sara, Tomas, Stefan, Petra, Silvester, Rozalia, Olga, and Robert.
-Most of them were forced, then, to quit school to find work.
+After Vlad died, most of them were forced to quit school to find work.

-Sara herself left school after finishing 8th grade and went live with a family friend, Mrs. Mickelson, where she got a job in the Loop at Western Union.
+As one of the older children in the family, Sara left school after 8th grade and went live with a family friend, Mrs. Mickelson, where she got a job in the Loop at Western Union.
 Sara was a very independent, spirited young woman, involving herself in the temperance movement as well as the Red Cross during WWI.
 She wrapped bandages, sold war bonds door-to-door, and practiced marching in Grant Park with her fellow trainees in preparation for their planned trip to France to aid the soldiers there.
-The war ended, however, before they got a chance to go, and while they were overjoyed, of course, that the boys were coming home, there was a distinct feeling of disappointment that their adventure had been thwarted.
+The war ended, however, before they got a chance to go, and while they were overjoyed, of course, that the “boys were coming home,” there was a distinct feeling of disappointment that their adventure had been thwarted.

 Not long after the war ended, Sara was walking home from work one day and passed down Jefferson Avenue where she saw a group of young men playing baseball in the street.
 One of them stopped playing and came over to talk with her.
 His name was William Laska, and he later became Sara’s husband on October 16, 1916.
 Sara was just 16 years old; William was twenty.